AztecProtocol/engineering-designs/docs/bls-keys/dd.md

 The requirements for the signing scheme and curve are:

 - An aggregated signature should be small (no more than 512 bits ideally) for a 48-validator committee.
-- The cost of computing an aggregate key and verifying an aggregate signature should not be too expensive in the EVM (no more than 300k gas ideally, as this gets run once every epoch for block proposals).
-This implies that each individual public key should be small as well, since it will have to be read from storage.
+- The cost of computing an aggregate key and verifying an aggregate signature should not be too expensive in the EVM (no more than 300k gas ideally).
+Note that, since the committee changes once per epoch, we need to compute a new aggregate key every epoch.
+- Each individual public key should be small as well, since it will have to be read from storage for computing the committee commitment.
 - At the moment, we do not require verifying these signatures on a rollup circuit, but this _may_ change in the future, so it should not be prohibitively expensive.

 We propose that a BLS aggregate signature over the [BLS12-381](https://eth2book.info/latest/part2/building_blocks/bls12-381/) curve fits the bill.
-Public keys are 48 bytes long, aggregated signatures are 96 bytes long, and L1 verification should be doable in under the target gas (@LHerskind [estimated it](https://colab.research.google.com/drive/1gXbNXLuQZw_1n7PhkRVlTGFl69iIjkNE?authuser=1#scrollTo=7h8tC7BEUr5D) at ~200k gas).
+Public keys are 48 bytes long, aggregated signatures are 96 bytes long, and L1 verification should be doable in under the target gas:

+> We need to send as CALLDATA the 48 pubkeys for the committee members plus a bitmap of signers, so we can reconstruct both the committee hash and the aggregated pubkey, which is roughly 48 words (`1536` bytes, `61k` gas at 40 gas per slot, or `24k` at 16 gas per slot).
+The verification itself requires two `SLOAD`s (`4200`), a hash-to-curve (`20k` gas), 33 ECADDs (`5k`), and two pairings (`124k` gas).
+Total is about `214k` gas, which gets paid once per epoch.

 ## Data types